Advantages and Disadvantages Of A Flat Roof

 Cost Effective

 One of the biggest reasons why flat roofs are gaining popularity is due to their affordability.
 These roofs keep the cost of extensions down, so if you're considering adding a conservatory or an additional room to the upper floor of your home at a later date, a flat roof will prove to be much less expensive than a pitched roof extension.
-And aside from awkward installation, the repair process of pitched roof extensions makes them more expensive than flat roofs.
+Aside from awkward installation, the repair process of pitched roof extensions makes them more expensive than flat roofs.

 Outside Storage